cunyap/pypocquant/manual/QuickStart.md

 Step 1:

-* Check that __all QR codes on the template__ are in the field of view and on the image
+* Check that __all QR codes on the template__ are in the field of view and on the image.

 Step 2: